wp-plugins/gift-cards-for-woocommerce/readme.txt

 A: Unfortunately that is not a current feature.
 The format of the email will match the email format of your site.
 I will be looking into making it a feature in the future.

 == Changelog ==
+= 1.6.4 =
+* FIX: Card number creation function, limit to one number generation

 = 1.6.3 =
 * ADD: Sales price added
 * ADD: Ability to add multiple settings pages